 Rishi Sunak attends emergency meeting at G20 after missile lands in Poland

-The Prime Minister joined a meeting with G7 and Nato leaders after Poland said a ‘Russian-made’ missile killed two people in the country’s east.
+The Prime Minister joined a meeting with G7 and Nato leaders after a missile killed two people in Poland’s east.

-Rishi Sunak was attending an emergency meeting at the Bali G20 summit with G7 and Nato leaders, following reports that Russian missiles crossed into Poland on Tuesday.
+Rishi Sunak joined an emergency meeting at the Bali G20 summit and held talks with Joe Biden after a missile killed two people in Poland and Moscow hit Ukraine with “barbaric” strikes.

-US President Joe Biden called the emergency morning roundtable of likeminded leaders, which also included French President Emmanuel Macron, German Chancellor Olaf Scholz, Japan’s premier Fumio Kishida and Canada’s Justin Trudeau.
+The Prime Minister attended the morning roundtable of likeminded leaders, called by the US President, which also included French President Emmanuel Macron, German Chancellor Olaf Scholz, Japan’s premier Fumio Kishida and Canada’s Justin Trudeau.

-The Prime Minister’s plans for the G20 gathering in Indonesia were thrown into disarray by the incident, which has sparked concern in Ukraine and among the war-torn nation’s allies in Europe and beyond.
+They pledged to offer their “full support” for Poland’s investigation into the incident, with preliminary assessments from US intelligence later suggesting the missile was fired by Ukrainian forces at an incoming Russian one.

+Mr Sunak then held his first in-person talks with Mr Biden, in which he hailed the US as the UK’s “closest ally”.

+“The United States is our closest ally, biggest trading partner, closest security partner.

+“And I’m glad to see that partnership in action doing good whether it’s standing up to – and I agree with your words – barbaric activity by Russia in Ukraine, but also tackling climate change, stabilising the global economy.”

-He was due to hold a bilateral meeting with Chinese President Xi Jinping, in which he was going to call for a “frank and constructive relationship” with Beijing while also raising its human rights abuses, Downing Street said.
+Mr Sunak was also due to hold a bilateral meeting with Chinese President Xi Jinping, in which he was going to call for a “frank and constructive relationship” with Beijing while also raising its human rights abuses, Downing Street said.

 Mr Sunak has been warned by critics that he could be seen as “weak” for “drifting into appeasement with China”, after he appeared to soften his rhetoric to declare the country a “systemic challenge” rather than a “threat”.